RuzaikMh/Child-tracking-hardware/README.md

 # Child GPS Tracker Hardware

 The system hardware components divided into two components.
 The component one is ESP32 SIM800L with NEO-6M GPS Module to send Realtime location to server.
-And the second component is ESP32 with MPU6050 accelerometer to detect fall.
+And the second component is ESP32 with MPU6050 accelerometer to detect falls.